-The deadline for the end of rotation quiz is the last Saturday at 10 pm EST of the core clerkship rotation.
+End Of Rotation Quiz: Separate from the shelf exam, the deadline for the end of rotation quiz (located on the portal) is the last Wednesday of the rotation at 10 pm EST of the core clerkship rotation.
 If a student misses the deadline for the end of rotation quiz, they have received a zero for the grade and will not receive the points for the Clinical Web-based Curriculum in their clinical grade.
+The weekly quizzes are not counted towards the final grade but are recorded as participation.